 In the digital age, we humans are a society of scanners.
 You can pretty much be assured that most of the users won’t bother to read all the text in your email.
 They will just scan through your emails.
-While writing copy of your email, stress on the 5 magical words that will provoke curiosity and action.
-Use these words in subject line, opening, heading, image and call to action.
+While writing a copy of your email, stress on the 5 magical words that will provoke curiosity and action.
+Use these words in a subject line, opening, heading, image and call to action.

 52) Use a powerful headings

-Make an effort to use a powerful headings that connects you with your audience and make sure your magical words are there in them.
+Make an effort to use powerful headings that connects you with your audience and make sure your magical words are there in them.

 Use A/B Split testing

 Each time you send an email, it’s an opportunity to test something in your email.
 The most effective & most popular way of testing your email before you send it to all your subscribers is – A/B split testing.
-In this type of testing, you create two versions of same email and send one version to segment A and other version to segment B to see which one performs better.
+In this type of testing, you create two versions of the same email and send one version to segment A and another version to segment B to see which one performs better.
 Then based on who is the winner from the two versions, you can send the email to all your subscribers.

 53) Test 1 thing at a time